 Want Halloween decorations without a scary price tag?
 We’ve compiled six affordable Halloween decor ideas to spruce up the exterior of your home this fall using supplies from budget-friendly stores or items you find around your home.

-Halloween archway.
+- Halloween archway.
 Go big for your home!
-Buy 20 to 30 pumpkin trick-or-treat buckets in various colors from the Dollar Store or other retailer and drill a hole in the bottom of each.
+Buy 20 to 30 pumpkin trick-or-treat buckets in various colors from a dollar store or other retailer and drill a hole in the bottom of each.
 Make the hole big enough to thread PVC piping through.
 Plant one side of the piping in the ground near the front of the pathway to your home.
 Add pumpkins to the piping until you reach the middle.
 Then, thread the remaining pumpkins facing the opposite way so that the pumpkins all face upright.
 Plant the other side of the PVC in the ground opposite the first hole and voila!
 Your front yard becomes a pumpkin paradise.

 Get Your Halloween Decorations with a Members 1st Visa Credit Card